 Electronically submitting your tax return to the IRS is faster, more convenient, and more secure than paper filing.
-But in order to e-file your return, you have to have your taxes done by a tax preparer, prepare them yourself using tax software, or use one of the "Free File" web software programs.
-Even when using these systems, your individual tax returns may have caveats with specific requirements for e-filing or paper filing.
+But you have to have your taxes done by a tax preparer, prepare them yourself using tax software, or use one of the "Free File" web software programs to make use of this option.

-E-filing has some added benefits too.
-Your refund is likely to be processed faster.
-E-filing means the IRS does not have to sort or re-transcribe your tax return at their service center, which means less chance that the IRS will make a mistake when processing your return.
+E-filing has another added benefit, too.
+Your refund is likely to be processed faster because e-filing means the IRS doesn't have to sort or re-transcribe your tax return at their service center, so there's less chance that the IRS will make a mistake when processing your return.

 - If you need to add statements or PDF attachments.